-Help us Go Solar.
+Help us Go Solar by supporting our cheese raffle and t-shirt campaign.
 Positive Energy Solar has designed a system to support 95% or more of the dairy’s energy needs.
 For Ed and Michael this means having an energy source that could develop into a capital and maintenance fund and shave off significant expenses.
 Going Solar means becoming financially and environmentally stable.
 For our future having a solar powered dairy would help us launch a more complex educational program for farm interns.

-Help us make this dream a reality by contributing to our campaing Power Cheese Shade Goats.
+Help us make this dream a reality by contributing to our campaign Power Cheese Shade Goats.